pa28/echobee/README.md

 # echobee
-Parse echBee thermostat data and push to influxDB.
+Parse ecoBee thermostat data and push to influxDB.